GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-16-exam-guide-bullets.md

 - Custom metric names are listed on the `/actuator/metrics` endpoint
 - Custom metric data can be fetched at `/actuator/metrics/[custom-metric-name]`
 - Two ways to access metrics data: Hierarchical vs Dimensional (This is about last part of url)
-- **Hierchical metrics** uses sysem in which the name consists of subsequent key-value pairs separated by dot, like:
+- **Hierchical metrics** uses system in which the name consists of subsequent key-value pairs separated by dot, like:
     - http.method.get.status.200
     - http.method.get.status.*
 - method and status are keys, get and 200 are its respective values